-Fast forward to now, with a little person on board with your party, and all your dreams of lying back to enjoy the latest inflight movie and a glass of wine are disappearing up in smoke!
+Fast forward to now, with a little person on board with your party, and all your dreams of lying back to enjoy the latest in-flight movie and a glass of wine are disappearing up in smoke!
 Or so it would seem…

-In many ways, traveling with a precocious toddler is the toughest.
+In many ways, travelling with a precocious toddler is the toughest.
 Why?
 Well, with a baby, their life is basically all eat-sleep-poo, so your best bet is to feed (breast or bottle) during take-off and landing, and nap them as much as possible in between.
-And since most airlines today have proper diaper changing stations in their toilets, you’ve got nothing to fear if baby does a big poo, except the possible embarrassment of your neighbours getting a whiff of his hard work.
+And since most airlines today have proper diaper changing stations in their toilets, you’ve got nothing to fear if the baby does a big poo, except the possible embarrassment of your neighbours getting a whiff of his hard work.

 However, the older the kid is, the more inquisitive, chatty, mischievous, mobile, expressive and awake they tend to get!
 And while a slightly older child is more able to comprehend and obey instructions and requests – “Please stop kicking the man’s chair, you are disturbing him” and “The stewardess will bring our food later.
 Now it’s the other row’s turn to be served” – a toddler is generally much less able to understand and comply with our directions.

 So, understandably, there will be reactions to everything new – the take-off and landing, service carts, toilet doors, remote controls and seat buttons – and some of it may not be pretty.
 It’s not uncommon to hear a toddler wailing to get off the plane when he’s overwhelmed with fear from the noise, movement and building air pressure.